auxon/Qactive/README.md

 1. When the client console application starts, press any key to connect to the server.

 > **Tip:** To see the original and rewritten expression trees, run the client application with the debugger attached and look at the **Output** window.

-## Planning
-1. Research building on top of WCF to support advanced configuration, customization, extensibility, standardization and additional transports such as WebSockets over HTTP.
-1. Improve expression tree serialization; e.g., fix bugs and write unit tests.
-1. Consider security.
-1. Consider memory/performance.
-1. Support querying from Silverlight 5 and Windows Phone 7.5 apps.
-(This may require WebSockets though.)
-1. Support querying from RxJS clients.